8 Aug 2022

-For other common reservation clauses, please refer to:
+For other common reservation clauses, you can see them here.

 Another way to stipulate the right of termination of a contract is through a conditional agreement.
-The parties may agree on a conditional agreement in advance, which would allow the other party to withdraw or terminate the contract if the condition is not fulfilled.
+The parties can agree on a conditional agreement in advance, which would allow the other party to withdraw or terminate the contract if the condition stipulated is not fulfilled.

-An agreement is conditional if an obligation depends on an event that is not certain to happen.
-The law is generally unclear as to whether, before the condition is satisfied, there is any right to withdraw from the contract, a duty not to prevent the condition being satisfied or a duty to use reasonable diligence to bring about the event in question.
+An agreement is conditional if future obligations depend on an event that may or may not happen.
+The law is generally unclear as to whether, before the condition is satisfied, there is any right to withdraw from the contract, a duty not to prevent the condition from being satisfied, or a duty to use reasonable diligence to bring about the event in question.

 Where the condition is for the benefit of one party, normally the party can waive it.
 It is also possible for parties to agree that there will be no binding contract between them unless a condition is satisfied.

 Even in the absence of an actual repudiatory breach, it is still possible for a party to terminate in anticipation of a breach of a condition or a contractual term that goes to the heart of the contract by the other party.

 If a party has expressly refused to perform a contract or it is implied by the party’s conduct (that would lead a reasonable man to conclude) that the party has no intention of fulfilling its obligations relating to the contract, this can constitute an anticipatory breach.
 This declaration or inference of non-performance of obligations is known as “anticipatory breach”.